Chapter 4781-10 Dispute Resolution

 (iv) Which party or parties are responsible to pay for or to perform the correction.

-(4) Following an arbitrator's written non-binding decision, the home owner may elect that the arbitrator's non-binding decision be made binding on the parties by executing a written acknowledgement, provided by the commission.
-The written acknowledgement shall be received by the commission within ten days from the date of the arbitrator's decision.
+(4) Following an arbitrator's written non-binding decision, the home owner may elect that the arbitrator's non-binding decision be made binding on the parties by executing a written acknowledgement, provided by the division.
+The written acknowledgement shall be received by the division within ten days from the date of the division receiving the arbitrator's decision.
 [HUD issues order accepting/modifying/rejecting arbitrator's decision, see 24 C.F.R.
 3288.45 (April 1, 2019)]

 (F) Nothing in this chapter shall be construed as prohibiting a homeowner from pursuing any legal action.